How to select an Anti Vibration Mounts - the basics.

 Question: I have a pump which spins at 1,000 rpm and is vibrating through the factory floor.
 I want to isolate 90% of the vibration, how much deflection do I need in the mounts/feet that I put on it?

-Note: The motor might spinning at 3,000 rpm, but through a gearbox, the pump is spinning at 1,000 rpm.
+Note: The motor might be spinning at 3,000 rpm, but through a gearbox, the pump is spinning at 1,000 rpm.
 It has been determined that the pump is causing the vibration issue.

 You can scroll to the answer below, but you should be able to work out the answer using the information in the question and the isolation graph.